Jorge Molino

-Jorge Molino Baena (born 4 March 1988) is a Spanish footballer who plays mainly as a second striker.
+Jorge Molino Baena (born 4 March 1988) is a Spanish former professional footballer who played mainly as a second striker.

 Club career

 Born in Madrid, Molino was a youth graduate at local Atlético Madrid.
-He played three seasons with the reserve team in the third division, scoring ten goals in 33 games in 2009–10 for a final seventh place.
+He played three seasons with the reserve team in the Segunda División B, scoring ten goals in 33 games in 2009–10 for a final seventh place.

-On 4 April 2010, Molino made his first-team – and La Liga – debut, coming on as a substitute for Simão Sabrosa in the 85th minute of a 3–0 home win against Deportivo de La Coruña.
-In the ensuing off-season, he signed a two-year contract with Real Murcia in the third level, with the Colchoneros retaining a buying option after the first year.
+Molino made his first-team – and La Liga – debut on 4 April 2010, coming on as a substitute for Simão Sabrosa in the 85th minute of a 3–0 home win against Deportivo de La Coruña.
+In the ensuing off-season, he signed a two-year contract with Real Murcia in the third division, with the Colchoneros retaining a buying option after the first year.

-In late August 2011, having contributed rarely to Murcia's promotion, Molino stayed in division three and signed with CF Palencia.
+In late August 2011, having contributed rarely to Murcia's promotion due to injury, Molino stayed in the third tier and signed with CF Palencia.